imageworks/OpenColorIO-Configs/aces_1.2/README.md

 LUTs that can be used outside of OCIO are included in the ['baked' directory here.](https://github.com/imageworks/OpenColorIO-Configs/tree/master/aces_1.2/baked)

-- The LUTs encode the ACES Output Transform for a specific colorspace input and are generally named:
+- The LUTs encode the ACES Output Transform for a specific colorspace input and are generally named *{OUTPUT_TRANSFORM_NAME} for {INPUT_COLORSPACE_NAME}.extension* e.g. `sRGB (D60 sim.) for ACEScc.icc`
-    - 'Output Transform name' for 'Input colorspace name'.extension
-    - Ex. 'sRGB (D60 sim.) for ACEScc.icc'

-The LUTs included in the 'baked' directory cover the following formats and applications:
+The LUTs included in the `baked` directory cover the following formats and applications:

 - .3dl for Autodesk Flame
 - .3dl for Autodesk Lustre